 You did your research, found a location, got licensed, formulated a Pro-forma and business plan, got accredited, found and trained your staff, and then put yourself out there.
 Now you are ready to open your doors.

-Opening your own rehab or treatment center can be an advantageous goal and accomplishment.
-It needs to be done right.
-Once you decide to open your rehab center, everything else can easily fall into place, so long as you are thorough in your research, prepared, and aware.
+Opening your rehab or treatment center can be a good goal and accomplishment, and it needs to be done right.
+Once you decide to open your rehabilitation center, everything else can easily fall into place, so long as you are thorough in your research, prepared, and aware.

 Published on: 2020-09-03

 Updated on: 2022-01-07